Student Services, Activities and Organizations

 Equity, Diversity, and Inclusion

-The Division for EDI works to create a campus climate where all students, faculty and staff feel welcome and can thrive and feel like they can be successful here.
-Within the Division, students and faculty will find the services and programs aimed at providing support, information, assistance and leadership bringing equity and inclusion for all campus demographics.
-The work of staff in the Division will create a more welcoming and inclusive environment, increase the cultural competencies of the university community, and advance institutional goals of recruiting and retaining under-represented students, faculty, and staff.
-Units in the Division include: Affirmative Action, Center for EDI Training, Development, & Education, Center for Racial & Restorative Justice, Gender & Sexuality Resource Center, Multicultural Student Services, Ronald E. McNair Undergraduate Research Program, Services for Students with Disabilities, Student Support Services, and Upward Bound.
-The EDI administrative office is located in Schofield 101, 715-836-2387, or visit the website.
+Equity, Diversity, and Inclusion professionals work to create a campus climate where all students, faculty and staff feel welcome and can thrive.
+The work of the division includes providing programming and resources to foster a culture of inclusion, supporting the institutional goals of recruiting and retaining under-represented students, faculty, and staff, and advancing the intercultural competencies of the university community.
+Units in the Division include: Affirmative Action; Center for EDI Training, Development, & Education; Center for Racial & Restorative Justice; Gender & Sexuality Resource Center; Multicultural Student Services; Services for Students with Disabilities; Student Support Services; and Upward Bound.
+The divisional website may be consulted for additional information.
+The administrative office is in Schofield Hall, Room 101, and the phone number is 715 -836-2387.

 Student Affairs

 Student Affairs professionals, in conjunction with faculty colleagues and community partners, assist University of Wisconsin-Eau Claire students to reach their unique potential in the areas of intellectual, personal, and social development.
 This is achieved by providing a variety of student services that include information sharing and advocacy, professional development and training opportunities, as well as diagnostic and clinical services.
 These activities occur in the context of a liberal education enhanced by experiential learning and civic engagement.
-Units in the Division include: Activities, Involvement & Leadership, Center for Awareness of Sexual Assault, Counseling Services, Dean of Students, and Student Health Services.
+Units in the Division include: Activities, Involvement & Leadership, Center for Awareness of Sexual Assault, Counseling Services, Dean of Students, and Student Health Service.
 The Student Affairs/Dean of Students office is located in Schofield 240, 715-836-5626, fax 715-836-5911, or visit the website.

 Activities, Involvement, and Leadership